-If you can believe it, Sony’s PlayStation 4 turned five years old in November 2018 and has churned out plenty of contenders for the best PS4 games since.
+If you can believe it, Sony’s PlayStation 4 turned five years old in November 2018 after churning out plenty of contenders for the best PS4 games since launch.
 Since 2013, it’s climbed to the top of the console hill, helped in no small part thanks to its wide variety of out-and-out exclusives.

 But what if you just want to collect a whole bunch of great games, no matter the exclusivity?
 More and more games are available on multiple platforms (just because it makes financial sense), so if you’re looking to amass quite the haul of possibilities for your PS4, you’re in for quite the fine selection to choose from.

-Developer: Hazelight Publisher: EA Originals
+Developer: Respawn Entertainment Publisher: EA

 Hands up if you thought that a VR platformer featuring the PlayStation 4’s forgotten mascot would be not only one of the best virtual reality games ever made, but also one of the console’s best?
 Our hands are firmly down on this one, which made Astro Bot Rescue Mission even more of a joy.